 Excellent spot for those wanting to learn waveriding.
 However, please be alert to the number of other public beach users at the weekends.

 A popular flatwater site for beginner to expert kiters providing a large protected shallow bay and a long narrow beach.
 This area is used predominately by schools, so if you are a good kiter, we recommend checking out all of the excellent ocean spots we have along the coast.
 Winds over 20 knots can also be gusty.

 Pelican Point is not recommended for beginner kiters.
 Prevailing winds are onshore and care must be taken at all times.
 Use the grass area to rig kites.

 An excellent spot for intermediate and expert kiters, offering plenty of space and some serious bumps to launch off.

 Safety Bay and The Pond

 The flat water is great for intermediate and expert kiters practicing new moves.
-Beginners who can”t yet go upwind should avoid ”The Pond”.
+Beginners who are unable to go upwind should avoid ”The Pond”.
 Shoalwater close by provides a great spot for beginners to practice their new found passion.